hihihippp/scottsievert.github.io/unpub_posts/math_misconceptions.md

-There are many misconceptions about math once you get beyond calculus.

-(note: for the remainder of this blog post, I'll use $x$ to indicate vectors/matrices and $x$ to indicate scalars)
+When I was in high school and even in part of college, when I heard course names for higher mathematical classes, it seemed as if they were teaching something simple that I learned back in middle school.
+I knew that couldn't be the case, and I would like to share what I've learned.

 ### N dimensions
 Generalizing to N dimensions is often seen as a pointless mathematical exercise.
-Since I'm writing a blog post about it, you might guess it's not.
+This gets confused with some language.
+Space exists in three dimensions; we just need three elements or a 3 dimensional vector to describe any point.
+Because of this, we say we live in three dimensions.
+So isn't generalizing to an $N$ dimensions pointless?

-Most people assume we live in three dimensions (really four with time *I think*).
-But let's go back to vectors.
-An $N$ dimensional vector is just one with
+Let's go back to vectors.
+An $N$ dimensional vector is just one with $N$ components.
-$N$ components.
 Thinking about a grid, we need two numbers to describe any point on that grid, $x$ and $y$.
-For the four dimensions we live in, we need
+For the four dimensions we live in, we need four:
-four: $x, y, z, t$.
+$x, y, z, t$.

 But wait.
 That's starting to look like a vector.
-Why can't we define a five dimensional vector that includes my age?

-$$x = [x y z t 22]$$

-Thinking about images with $N$ pixels or read $N$ values off a sensor to get an
-$N$ dimensional vector.

-Let's say we are in charge of a university and have $N$ students that all have
-$M$ features (grades, classes, dorm, finical aid, etc).
-We can think of this as a $N$ different vectors with $M$ different components, but that's kinda clunky.
-Why not condense this into an $N$ by $M$ matrix (or 2D grid of numbers)?
-Then the component at $i,j$ would be the $i$th component of the $j$th vector.
+Why can't we define a five dimensional vector that includes my age or a six dimensional vector that also includes my year in school?
+Thinking about this in the real world, we have data that has N components all the time.
+Images on my computer have N pixels and my GPS records N data points.
+Almost anything *discrete* is an $N$ dimensional vector.

+This pops up all the time in machine learning, image processing and almost anywhere that uses linear algebra or a computer.
+All the vectors and matrices I've seen have $N$ components, a *discrete* number.
+Computers only have so many bits meaning they must also be discrete.
+That means if we want to do anything fancy with a computer, we need to use linear algebra.

 ### Linear algebra
-Linear algebra sounds basic.
-We were taught linear functions in 7th grade;
+At first glance, linear algebra seems basic.
+I know that I learned about linear functions and algebra in 7th grade.
+In middle school you might have seen
-they're just $y=ax + b$, right?

-Actually, that equation is accurate when we use matrices.
-But that opens the door to a whole jungle of matrix math.
-For example, how do we define multiplication?
-It turns out that the definition we use is rather powerful.
-We define multiplication as the [dot product][dotpr].
-The definition is

-[dotpr]:

-$$[a_1 a_2; a_3 a_4] * [b_1 b_2; b_3 b_4] = [...]$$

-But we can think about it as a [linear combination][lincomb] of the rows or columns, explained fantastically by [XXX][xxx].

-[lincomb]:

-There's also other operations, including the [singular value decomposition][svd] and [eigenvalues and eigenvectors][eigen].
-The SVD splits a matrix into the dot product of three separate matrices with special properties;
-$X = U\Sigma V$.
-Eigenvalues and eigenvectors sound scary but they just see when $Ax = \lambda x$ is met.

-[svd]:
+$y=mx+b$.
+In linear algebra, you might see $y=Ax+b$ where $y, x,$ and $b$ are vector and $A$ is a matrix.

+A matrix is just nothing more than a collection of vectors.
+For example, if you have $M$ students with $N$ features (age, weight, GPA, etc), you can collect them by simply stacking the vectors.
+In typical mathematical notation, row $i$ refers to the $i$th student and column $j$ refers to the $j$th feature.

+We've defined both vectors and matrices, but what about basic operations?
+How do we define addition and multiplication?
+Mathematical history said that addition worked element-wise, but multiplication is a bit more interesting.

+The dot product or matrix multiplication is defined rather simply, but that doesn't give you any intuition.
+You can think of matrix multiplication as linear combinations of the rows and columns, but that still doesn't tell what matrix multiplication *means.*

+Intuitively, we know that we can transform any matrix into any other matrix because we can arbitrarily choose numbers.
+But wait, this looks an awful lot like an arbitrary function.

+For example, let's say we have a set of inputs $x = [1 2 3 4]$ and we want to perform the function $y = f(x) = 2*x + 1$.
+In matrix notation, we can just do

+$$y = \begin{bmatrix} 2 0 0 0 \\ 0 2 0 0 \\ 0 0 2 0 \\ 0 0 0 2 \end{bmatrix}
+\cdot
+\begin{bmatrix} 1 \\ 2 \\ 3 \\ 4 \end{bmatrix}
++
+\begin{bmatrix} 1 \\ 1 \\ 1 \\ 1 \end{bmatrix}
+$$

+With these functions, we can perform even more powerful actions.
+We can easily swap elements or perform different actions on different elements.
+But, it gets even more powerful.
+We can find when a matrix or function simply scales a vector by finding the eigenvalues and eigenvectors or use the inverse to find
+$f^{-1}(x)$.

+By definition, a matrix multiplication is *linear.*

 [eigen]:
+[inverse]:

 ### Linear functions
 All this talk of linear algebra seems pointless and airy.
 We can define a grid